matthewlloyd/Llama-Mini-Firmware/README.md

 own version of the firmware for the Prusa Mini.
 He's added quite a few goodies:

-* **Configurable E-steps**: Adds a menu option to configure e-steps, with presets for the Bondtech extruder (with and without reversed wires).
 * **Hotend fan speed**: Adds a menu option to unlock the hotend fan speed and increase it from the Prusa Firmware's default 38% to anywhere from 50-100%.
 * **Skew compensation**: Turns on skew compensation in Marlin and allows it